blindTissue/logit_lens_llama_advanced/README.md

 - **Session Management**: Save and load your analysis sessions (config + full tensor state).
     - Sessions will be saved to `saved_states/` directory.
     - Interventions, LogitLens results are saved in the `config.json` file
     - Activations are saved in the `tensors.npz` file.
-These can be used for futher experiments (L2 norm, cosine similarity, etc.)
+These can be used for further experiments (L2 norm, cosine similarity, etc.)
         - Update on Nov 25, 2025: Now includes attention scores in the `tensors.npz` file.
     - Size of `tensors.npz` file is large.
 Keep it in mind.
 (73MB for 3.2 3B 51 tokens)
 - **Attention Visualization**: Visualize attention scores.
 You have option to visualize